-It is easily understandable by the name that, the French Bullhuahua is a cross between the French Bulldog (Frenchie) and the Chihuahua.
-With the shortie look and the physical traits from both the parents, these designer dogs have an adorably funny look.
-Their stocky, wide-chested, muscular body stands on long legs, and often ends in a docked tail.
-The neck is short but strong, while the head is proportionately larger than its body, studded with big, dark eyes, large ears, a short, and a broad muzzle.
+The French Bullhuahua is a cross between the French Bulldog (Frenchie) and the Chihuahua.
+Inheriting the short-stature and the physical traits from both the parents, these designer dogs have an adorably funny look.
+Their stocky, wide-chested, muscular body stands on long legs and often ends in a docked tail.
+The neck is short, while the head is proportionately larger than its body, studded with big, dark eyes, large ears, a short, and a broad muzzle.
 These little canines are fairly active and can easily fit inside your apartment.

 |Also known as||French Chihuahua, Frencheenie, Mexican Frenchie, French Bulldog Chihuahua Mix|